 Watching the session cross examining our Prime Minister was an eye opener.
 Public inquiries can be transformative or a mere charade, a showcase of going through the motions, with the conclusions already evident.
 Officials are prepared for:

 ”Misdeeds, once exposed, have no refuge but in audacity”.
 (Tacitus)

-Government officials projected an image way beyond audacity - more like the smug, complacency of towering privilege of protected aristocrats safe behind laws of arrogated ignorance.
+Government officials projected an image way beyond audacity - more like the smug, complacency of towering privilege of protected aristocrats, safe behind laws of privilege leading to arrogated ignorance.

 Democratic Justice systems appear an aloof national disgrace beyond our censure.

 It was a joy to watch the calm, measured, and fair proceedings conducted by Justice Paul Rouleau.
-All judges could learn from his authoritative style.
+All judges could learn from his attentive yet authoritative style.